Head zones

 This section has been translated automatically.

-Head had already pointed out the existence of"maximum points".
+Head had already referred to the existence of"maximum points".
 Here there are points of reference to Chinese medicine.
-Two important groups of acupuncture points, the diagnostically relevant Mu and Shu points, correspond spatially and functionally to a large extent with maximum points of Head's zones.
+Two important groups of acupuncture points, the diagnostically relevant Mu and Shu points, largely correspond spatially and functionally with maximum points of Head's zones.
 A comparison of Head's work with the Huang Di Neijing (Inner Classic of the Yellow Thearch) and the Zhen Jiu Jia Yi Jing (Systematic Classic of Acupuncture and Moxibustion), two of the oldest surviving Chinese sources on acupuncture, revealed astonishing parallels between the two concepts.
-On the one hand regarding the location of the points and on the other hand regarding the functional aspects.
-Chinese medicine uses Mu and Shu points not only diagnostically but also therapeutically.
+On the one hand, the location of the points and on the other, the functional aspects.

 Occurrence